JohnSnowLabs/spark-nlp/README.md

 ## Scala

 Our package is deployed to maven central.
-In order to add this package as a dependency in your application:
+To add this package as a dependency in your application:

 ### Maven